Lukatcheishvili/Data_Analyst_Portfolio_Project/README.md

 Python Analytics: Data visualization and automation for financial insights.
 Excel Dashboards: Interactive reports for IFRS and business analytics.
 Business Case Studies: Real-world applications of data-driven decision-making.
-This repository reflects my journey as a Bank of Georgia financial analyst and my goal of advancing into Business Analytics.
+This repository reflects my journey as a JSC Bank of Georgia financial analyst and my goal of advancing into Business Analytics.

+This is my original work, and any form of plagiarism or unauthorized use is strictly unacceptable.
+If you have any questions or would like to discuss the project further, feel free to reach out.

 You can access the online version of portfolio on this website: https://cheishvililukalc.wixsite.com/ltportfolio